 Our surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent, by signing a consent form, for the procedure to go ahead.

 About Hip Replacement

 A hip replacement usually takes around two hours.

-Our surgeon will make a cut (20 to 30cm long) over your hip and thigh.
+Our surgeon will make an incisoin over your hip and thigh.
 He or she will then separate the ball and socket (hip joint).